Vyral/maria-diaz/_posts/2019-04-25-4-tips-to-remember-to-make-your-final-walk-through-count.md

 {% include youtube.html %}

-As a buyer, the final walk-through of your soon-to-be home is an important part of the home buying process, and there are a few tips you need to remember to make the most out of it.
+As a buyer, the final walk-through of your soon-to-be home is an important part of the home buying process, and there are a few tips you need to remember to make the most of it.&nbsp;

-Before the final walk-through, though, **it’s very important that you order a home inspection.** You can walk through a home and fall in love with it, but if you’re not a professional home inspector, what you don’t see might cost you a lot of money down the road.
+Before the final walk-through, though, **it’s very important that you order a home inspection.** You can walk through a home and fall in love with it, but if you’re not a professional home inspector, what you don’t see might cost you a lot of money down the road.&nbsp;

 Now, **here are my four tips that will help you get the most out of your final walk-through:**